 Why don't you cover a specific game more?
 It could be that our readers or writers aren't interested, or it could be that we're not aware of what's going on in the game.
 If there's a game or event or news blast you think we should cover, please do send us a tip about it.
 We absolutely welcome such tips and do our best to credit tipsters.

 There is a website out there that looks a lot like yours.
 That site is not affiliated with us or the Massively legacy in any way.
 If it doesn't say Massively OP on it, it's not us.

 There is a website other there that's copying/scraping your content.
-Send us an email with the link so we can take appropriate legal action.
+Send us an email with the link so we can take appropriate legal action (it actually works, so it's worth it).
 We appreciate your looking out for us!

 One of your videos is autoplaying, and autoplay is the worst.
 Yes, it is.
 We always disable autoplay on our YouTube videos for just that reason.
 However, Twitch embeds are bugged and often do not obey their autoplay on/off settings.
 Help us all by filing bug reports with Twitch!

-Have you guys given any more thought to forums and/or a different comment system?
-Absolutely.
-This remains something we are working on in 2017.
+Have you guys given any more thought to forums?
+They are still something we are considering.
 You guys will be the first to know when we're ready.
 Stay tuned.

 How do I contact a specific writer at Massively OP?
 Send us a note through the tip/contact page and the writer will contact you.
 Some of our writers also include contact information on their editor pages and at the bottom of their columns.
 Just remember that everyone who writes for the site is a contractor and that folks just don't post articles willy nilly around here; articles are assigned or commissioned and go through an editorial process, which means that if you have an issue with an article, you'll want to address that to the editors, not the individual writers.